-- Whisk eggs, cream, salt and pepper in a bowl.
+- Egg mixture: Whisk eggs, cream, salt and pepper in a bowl.

-- Top with crumbled feta, then mushrooms.
+- Topping: Top with crumbled feta, then mushrooms.
 Drizzle mushrooms with a touch of olive oil (makes it brown).

 - Bake: Bake 40 minutes until centre is just set.

 - Rest & serve: Rest frittata 5 minutes in the pan.
 Use paper overhang to lift out of pan, then slice into squares and serve.

 - Serving later: Cool on rack and remove paper from underneath (otherwise base gets soggy).
 Cut then refrigerate up to 5 days, or freeze.
-Reheat in microwave for 30 seconds.
+Reheat in microwave.

 Life of Dozer